 The easiest way to define rural areas is through the lowly populated density of the rural community, relative to more urban areas.
-Although it may be seen as rustic, serene and free from modern world problems, there are many complex issues that plague the people living in the rural areas.
-High poverty rates, unemployment, poor infrastructure, lack of proper housing, lack of transportation networks, little to no healthcare, poor electricity broadband connectivity and limited education, are just some of the problems you will face if you are living in a rural community.
+Although some may think of it as rustic, serene and free from modern world problems, there are many complex issues that plague the people living in the rural areas.
+Some problems include high poverty rates, unemployment, poor infrastructure, lack of proper housing, lack of transportation networks, little to no healthcare, poor electricity broadband connectivity and limited education.
+In recent years, there is a growing need to improve education in rural areas

 The first problem is the school itself.
-Many of these schools are structured makeshift huts, with no real doors, windows or walls.
-With simple infrastructure, the schools in these rural areas are extremely prone to the natural elements like rain water leaking through roofs, mould developing in the walls and termites.
-Needless to say, there are also insufficient furniture, chairs and desks to cater to each child.
+Many of these schools are structured makeshift huts, with no proper doors, windows, or walls.
+With simple infrastructure, the schools in these rural areas are extremely prone to the natural elements like rain water leaking through roofs, mould developing on the walls and termites.
+There is also insufficient furniture, chairs and desks to cater to each child.
 How does one study or learn in these unconducive environments if you do not even have a table to write?

 When we study in more privileged areas, we use laptops or tablets because the internet and electricity are easily available to us.
-Information can often be obtained with just a click of the mouse.
-However, things operate very differently in the rural areas.
-Some of the schools have a “computer lab”, but not like the fancy ones we have.
-Their “computer labs” are probably equipped with two or three old donated computers that are extremely slow due to poor connection or the sheer age of the computer.
+Information can be obtained with just a click of the mouse.
+However, things operate differently in rural areas.
+Some schools have a “computer lab”, but not like the fancy ones we have.
+Their “computer labs” are equipped with two or three old donated computers that are extremely slow because of poor connection or the sheer age of the computer.

-In such conditions with little or no access to electricity and the internet, most of the time information has to be derived from physical textbooks.
-Students may not have enough money to purchase books and schools also would not have a large variety of books available.
+In such conditions, with little or no access to electricity and the internet, most of the information has to be derived from physical textbooks.
+Students may not have enough money to purchase books.
+Schools may also not have a large variety of books available.
 This limits the extent of knowledge that the students can learn.

 How do we improve Education in Rural areas?

-All these problems do seem very difficult to overcome, however here are 4 practical ways to improve the quality of education for these rural area communities.
-Below are some real examples of implementation for consideration.
+All these problems seem very difficult to overcome, however here are 4 practical ways to improve the quality of education for these rural area communities.
+Below are some authentic examples of implementation for consideration.

-The Patatas is a group of social innovators who actively look for ways to alleviate problems faced by these rural and underprivileged communities.
+The Patatas is a group of social innovators who actively look for ways to ease problems faced by these rural and underprivileged communities.
 The Patatas is a subsidiary of the Singapore-based Potato Production that supports social enterprises.
-Through cutting-edge technology and digital solutions, The Patatas believe they can bring about positive change to these rural areas in innovative and efficient ways.
+Through innovative technology and digital solutions, The Patatas believe they can bring about positive change to these rural areas in innovative and efficient ways.

-Digi-Eskwela project in Tiwala has shown more than 50% improvement in numeracy and literacy skill.
+Digi-Eskwela project in Tiwala has shown over 50% improvement in numeracy and literacy skill.
 Tiwala teachers also gave positive feedback on how the children have improved their listening, reading, vocabulary and speed in mathematical problems.

 Project Digi-Eskwela: Tiwala Scholar Mabeth’s Testimonial

-During the launch, David Seow, a local author that wrote 43 children’s books, was invited to conduct a storytelling session.
-The ISCOS Book Corner hopes to invoke passion and love for reading among the underprivileged children.
+During the launch, they invited David Seow, a local author that wrote 43 children’s books, to conduct a storytelling session.
+The ISCOS Book Corner hopes to invoke passion and love for reading among underprivileged children.
 The Patatas provided over 100 pre-loved books that were specially curated for a wide range of interests, such as storybooks, business, culture, leisure and even entrepreneurship.

-However, as of now The Paatas are no longer focused in this area of service.
-Nonetheless, it definitely is a good way to improve education in rural areas that have no access to electricity and internet.
+However, as of now, The Patatas are no longer focused on this area of service.
+It definitely is a good way to improve education in rural areas that have no access to electricity and the Internet.

-If you want to help out on the ground and be the one to make a change, join a volunteer program!
-The Patatas always have new and innovative ways to help out rural communities.
+If you want to help and be the one to make a change, join a volunteer program!
+The Patatas always have new and innovative ways to help rural communities.
 One of the interesting projects was a collaboration with Red Pencil International to bring Art Therapy to the children in Tiwala.

 You may ask, what is art therapy?
 It allows the children to use the power of creativity and art to express themselves in a way that words cannot.
-Many of these children live in poor conditions and are subjected to violence and helplessness.
+Many of these children live in poor conditions and experience violence and helplessness.
 Art therapy hopes to help these children build self-empowerment and resilience to their overwhelming life circumstances.

 CaseStudy is a waterproof housing unit that is portable and easy to carry around.
-It contains electrical and digital equipment needed for classes, but don’t worry, it is also shock proof.
+It contains electrical and digital equipment needed for classes, but don’t worry, it is also shockproof.
 You can toss it around a class and all the electronic devices inside will be safe and sound inside.
-It was designed with the consideration that in case of a natural disaster such as earthquakes or floods, the items inside will be intact.
+We designed it with the consideration that in case of a natural disaster such as earthquakes or floods, the items inside will be intact.
 CaseStudy acts as a classroom itself, providing teachers with complementing audio/visual and information support that can be set up quickly with ease.

-The Patatas created this invention for those communities with no access to the internet, so that teachers will be able to work offline using these technologies even in undesirable conditions.
+The Patatas created this invention for those communities with no access to the internet, so that teachers can work offline using these technologies even in undesirable conditions.
 Without internet or electrical plugs, we can still improve education in rural areas using CaseStudy.
-Talk to us if you are interested to know more!
+Talk to us if you are interested in knowing more!